 Set a time limit/deadline if applicable

 “Because I said so” isn’t going to cut it here!
-Backing up your expectations with specific reasons as to what positive effects it will have for you, your business, or your employee themselves will lead to greater acceptance.
+Back up your expectations with specific reasons as to what positive effects it will have for you, your business, or your employee themselves will lead to greater acceptance.
+Better yet, find ways to connect your expectations to employee growth and help them see how meeting your expectations will benefit them.

 When employees have a better understanding of the reasons behind the task, they will be more compliant and willing to meet expectations.
 They will see the context of how their work affects the bigger picture and be able to wholeheartedly commit to doing their work.

+Once it is documented, have it easily accessible for everyone involved.
 This is a change that you can start implementing right away.
 Expectations that are straightforward and leave no room for misinterpretation will greatly improve your employees’ ability to perform to your satisfaction.
+Writing it down is just a part of the process to clear understanding for everyone.

 Break it down